gregorwolf/SAP-NPM-API-collection/apis/cds-lsp/doc/doc/CDL.md

 > Essentially, Compositions are the same as _[associations]_, just with the additional information that this association represents a contained-in relationship so the same syntax and rules apply in their base form.

 ### Managed Compositions of Aspects
 {:#managed-compositions}

-Use managed compositions variant to nicely reflect document structures in your domain models, without the need for separate entities, reverse associations, and unmanaged `on` conditions.
+Use the managed compositions variant to nicely reflect document structures in your domain models, without the need for separate entities, reverse associations, and unmanaged `on` conditions.

 #### With Inline Targets